Custom Puzzle from a Photo: From Upload to Finished Jigsaw

 Can I use a photo I downloaded from social media?

 Not for the 500 or 1000 piece counts.
-Facebook, Instagram, and Twitter compress photos heavily on upload, leaving roughly 1 megapixel of usable resolution after a save-as.
+Social platforms compress photos heavily on upload, leaving roughly 1 megapixel of usable resolution after a save-as.
 If the photo is your own, find the camera-roll original instead.
 If it was someone else's photo, ask the original poster for the camera-roll file.

 Can I use a scanned photo from before phone cameras?

 Yes.
 Scan at 600 DPI minimum from a flatbed scanner.
 Phone-camera photos of old prints rarely have enough detail to print well at 500 or 1000 pieces because they capture the print surface rather than the underlying image.
-For damaged old prints, run a basic photo-restoration pass (Google Photos auto-enhance works) before upload.
+For damaged old prints, run a basic photo-restoration pass with a free auto-enhance tool before upload.

 What file formats are accepted?

 JPG and PNG only.
 RAW files from DSLR or mirrorless cameras are not accepted directly; export to JPEG at maximum quality before upload.
-HEIC files (default iPhone format on newer devices) work because iOS auto-converts to JPEG when shared, but you can also convert manually before upload if needed.
+HEIC files (the default format on many newer phones) work because the phone auto-converts to JPEG when shared, but you can also convert manually before upload if needed.

 How long does production and shipping take?